A Metropolis-class sampler for targets with non-convex support: Introduction

 \subsection{Related work}

 Many methods for accelerating the exploration of MCMC algorithms use prior knowledge of the target.
-For example, known mode locations may be used to design global moves for the sampler \cite{andricioaei2001,holmes2017,lan2014,sminchisescu2007,sminchisescu2003mode,tjelmeland2001}, or moves may be guided by the known derivatives of a differentiable target density \cite{lan2014,ram2018}; alternatively, a population of Markov chains may be run in parallel \cite{craiu2009,geyer1991,swendsen1986,warnes2000}.
-An exception is Multipoint MCMC \cite{qin2001} based on Multiple-try Metropolis \cite{liu2000} which, like the skipping sampler, does not require additional information about the target.
+For example, known mode locations may be used to design global moves for the sampler \cite{andricioaei2001,Pompe2020,lan2014,sminchisescu2007,sminchisescu2003mode,tjelmeland2001}, or moves may be guided by the known derivatives of a differentiable target density \cite{lan2014,ram2018}.

+Some exceptions are methods that generate multiple proposals, such as Multipoint MCMC \cite{qin2001} and Multiple-try Metropolis \cite{liu2000} which, like the skipping sampler, do not require additional information about the target.
 A fixed number of potentially correlated trial points are generated and one is selected at random, using a weight function which may be chosen to encourage exploration.
 Its random-grid implementation, in particular, has similarities with the skipping sampler.
-However instead of fixing the number of draws, our proposal attempts to continue projecting further until reaching $\K$.
+However, instead of fixing the number of draws, our proposal attempts to continue projecting further sequentially until it reaches $\K$.
 Another advantage of our method is that it is Metropolis class, which simplifies both implementation and theoretical analysis.

+During the review process our attention was brought to the very interesting sequential proposals of \cite{Park2020}, which also introduces a Metropolis-class sampler that modifies the proposal sequentially.
+In the wider class of algorithms introduced there, it is possible to recognise methods close in spirit to the skipping sampler.
+When skipping is applied to the hybrid slice sampler as in Section~\ref{sec:slice}, for example, the resulting algorithm is a particular instance of the sequential proposal.
+While in~\cite{Park2020} the authors are motivated by the efficient implementation of Hamiltonian Monte Carlo, our own motivation is the efficient sampling of rare events.
+Together, these studies are suggestive of further potential to use sequences of proposals to accelerate MCMC methods in a range of situations, for instance within the framework introduced in \cite{Andrieu20}.

+Like the hit-and-run sampler \cite{Smith84} and related algorithms (see Section 6.3 of \cite{GilksRoberts1996}), the skipping sampler splits a Markovian transition into the random generation of a direction followed by a move in that direction.
+When the target conditioned on any line in the space is available in closed form, the hit-and-run algorithm is of course preferable, for the reasons provided in \cite{RudolfUllrich2018}.
+Otherwise (which is more typical in applications), the skipping sampler offers a simple alternative and has the potential to increase exploration in the case of a non-convex support.

-While also designed for targets of the form \eqref{eq:pi}, the \textit{ghost sampler} introduced by the present authors in~\cite{mvz2018} is not general-purpose since it uses knowledge of the geometry of the set $\K$, adding a single jump of sufficient length to re-enter $\K$.
+While also designed for targets with non-convex support, the \textit{ghost sampler} introduced by the present authors in~\cite{mvz2018} is not general-purpose since it uses knowledge of the geometry of the set $\K$, assuming it is polyhedral.